Aegon: Sponsorships

 In 2008, Aegon became the official sponsor of the Dutch football team AFC Ajax, in a deal which lasted for seven years.
 Ajax's uniform featured the Aegon logo across the chest.
 Aegon became the third sponsor of Ajax (TDK sponsored Ajax since 1982 until 1991, and ABN AMRO sponsored the team from 1991 till 2008).
 As of late 2008, Aegon also sponsor the Lawn Tennis Association.
 A sponsorship package was agreed with the LTA and Aegon's name will appear on all four pillars of British Tennis, including many professional tournaments, one of which is the AEGON Championships, an ATP grasscourt professional tennis tournament in June in London, taking over from Stella Artois, who had sponsored the event since 1979.
 Since 2004, Transamerica has been the primary sponsor of the American golfer Zach Johnson.
 AEGON is one of the strategic industry partners with Duisenberg school of finance.

 Headquarters office

-The headquarters office of Aegon is located in The Hague and designed by OTH Architects.
-Initially AEGON wanted to redesign only the conference rooms, but while working on it they decided to improve and redesign the full building.
-The office spaces, the main hall and the restaurant were redesigned.
-The new design has a lot of glass like glass walls manufactured by SI-X. The restaurant has a main helical staircase with a full glass balustrade manufactured by Eestairs and did win the prize for the best staircase of the year in 2008.
-In 2009, Aegon decided to buy this building from real estate fund Unibail-Rodamco and keep the building as their headquarters.
-In October 2023, Aegon has announced its intention to move the headquarters to WTC Amsterdam.
+Aegon's headquarters have been in Haarlemmermeer (Schiphol) since 2015.